elkingarcia11/route-mapper/README.md

 ## Installation

-1. Install Node Package Manager (npm)
+1. Ensure Node Package Manager (npm) is installed.
-2. Install project dependencies: `npm install`
+2. Install project dependencies using the command: `npm install`.

 ## Configuration

-1. Configure the environment variables for the project by creating a `.env` file and adding your Google Maps API credentials
+1. Add any necessary environment variables to Secrets using Secret Manager in Google Cloud Platform.
+2. Grant your Cloud Build Service Account access to the Secrets.
+3. Verify that `cloudbuild.yaml` references the correct Secrets from the Secret Manager.

 ## Version Control

-1. GitHub for source code
+1. GitHub is used for source code version control.
-2. Artifact Registry for Docker image
+2. Artifact Registry is employed for Docker image version control.
-3. Cloud Run for deployment version control
+3. Cloud Run manages deployment version control.

 ## CI/CD Pipeline

-1. Changes are pushed to the `main` branch of the source code
+1. Push changes to the `main` branch of the source code.
-2. Cloud Build triggers a new Docker image build and pushes it to Artifact Registry
+2. Cloud Build Trigger initiates a new build using the `cloudbuild.yaml` configuration, pushing it to Artifact Registry.
-3. Cloud Build initiates a new Cloud Run version deployment of the web app using the new Docker image in Artifact Registry
+3. Cloud Build triggers a new Cloud Run version deployment of the web app using the updated Docker image from Artifact Registry.

 ## Dependencies